sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Insight

-A single year can tell a different story from the five-year pattern.

-Looking only at 2024–2025 could make a recent change look like a long-standing issue.
-Looking only at the five-year classification could also hide a recent improvement or deterioration.
+This is why I did not want to rely on only one year of data.

-Using both views together gives more context: the latest year shows where a corporation stands now, while the persistent-gap classification shows whether that pattern has been repeated over time.
+The latest year tells me where a corporation stands now, while the five-year view shows whether that pattern has been happening repeatedly.

+Looking at both together gives a much better picture.

 ### Recommendation

-Current-year results and longer-term patterns should be reviewed together.

-When the latest-year result differs from the historical pattern, additional years of data would help show whether the change is continuing or is only temporary.

-However, a large gap should be treated as a signal for further investigation rather than a conclusion about why a corporation is performing differently.
+I would review the latest-year result together with the longer-term pattern.

+If the two tell different stories, I would keep following the corporation over the next few years before deciding that the pattern has really changed.

+A large gap is still a reason to look more closely, but it does not explain why the gap exists.

 ## Question 5
 ### Were persistent performance gaps concentrated in particular hospital peer groups?

 ### Finding

+I wanted to see whether persistent gaps were mostly linked to one type of hospital, but that was not really what the data showed.

-Persistent performance gaps appeared across all four hospital peer groups rather than being concentrated in one type of hospital.
+Persistent gaps appeared across all four peer groups.

-Community–Medium had the highest share of corporations with a confirmed persistent gap in at least one indicator, with **10 of 16 corporations (62.5%)**.
-This was followed by Community–Large at **14 of 25 (56.0%)** and Teaching hospitals at **6 of 12 (50.0%)**.
+Community–Medium had the highest share, with **10** of **16** corporations **(62.5%)** showing a confirmed persistent gap in at least one indicator.
+Community–Large followed at **14** of **25** **(56.0%)**, and Teaching hospitals were **6** of **12 (50.0%)**.

-Community–Small hospitals also showed persistent gaps, although several corporations in this group had suppressed initial-assessment values, making the comparison less complete.
+Community–Small hospitals also showed persistent gaps, although suppressed initial-assessment values made that comparison a little less complete.

-The type of gap also varied by peer group.
-For example, **3 of 12 Teaching corporations (25.0%)** had persistent gaps in both indicators, compared with **1 of 16 Community–Medium corporations (6.3%)**.
+The type of gap also differed between groups.
+For example, **3** of **12** Teaching corporations had persistent gaps in both indicators, compared with **1** of **16** Community–Medium corporations.

 #### Peer-group summary